-Given the work of the Interim Review Panel and External Program Review Committee, much has been learned about what strategies work best.
+Given the work of the Interim Review Panel and External Program Review Committee, we have learned much about what strategies work best.
 The committee will continue to expand on effective strategies.
 For issues that need to be addressed, the committee has the following recommendations to guide its future work: